Bagoum/danmokou/docs/articles/language/guide1.md

 You can then open up the linked `Example BDSL2 Script` using the [VSCode extension](https://marketplace.visualstudio.com/items?itemName=Bagoum.dmkscripting) to edit it.

+In addition to the examples provided in this file, there are also example scripts in `Assets/Danmokou/Patterns/bdsl2` that show most of the features of BDSL2.

 ## What's in a Script?

 A BDSL2 script is a **block**.
 A block is a **list of statements**.
 These concepts are shared widely across programming languages.
 In BDSL2 specifically, a statement can be one of a few things: